Forensic Science 3+2 Accelerated Program

 Summer Project of Internship

-After the fourth year, students may engage in a summer external internship opportunity or research project mentored by a faculty member affiliated with the University or its partners.
+After the fourth year, students engage in a summer research project mentored by a faculty member affiliated with the University or its partners.
+At this time, students may also participate in a summer internship experience with one of the University’s affiliated laboratories.
+This is in addition to the guaranteed internship offered in the Spring semester of the fifth year.